Renewing Your Texas Massage License

 Are you an approved provider for the Texas massage board?

 Yes.
-Here is our approval number: CE2104.
+Here is our Texas massage provider number: CE2104.
 You can verify our approval here:

 Do you report my completed credits or send my certificates to the massage board in Texas or TDLR?

 No, the Texas massage board/advisory bar does not require approved providers to report completed credits.
-Please keep your certificates if you are audited.
+Please keep your certificates if you are audited at the time of your renewal.

 “TDLR uses an audit system for continuing education reporting.
 Each licensed massage therapist is responsible for maintaining a record of his or her continuing education experiences.
 The certificates, diplomas, or other documentation verifying continuing education hours should not be forwarded to TDLR at the time of renewal unless the licensee has been selected for audit.